grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-We can try to make them more compliant with the principle.
+Now, I said (and I hope you saw this) that the `Game`, `Level1` and `Level2` classes violate the principle of separating usage from construction.
+We don't like this, do we?
+So now we will try to make them more compliant with the principle.

+#### Achieving separation of usage from construction

+TODO

 First, let us refactor the `Level1` and `Level2` by moving instantiation of their castles out of these classes.
 Existence of a castle is required for a level to make sense at all to make sense - we will say this in code by using the approach of passing them through constructor:

 {lang="csharp"}
 ~~~